fybrik/fybrik/website/content/docs/setup/quickstart/index.md

 weight: 10
 ---

-This guide lets you quickly evaluate {{< name >}} using the builtin sample connectors and data access module.
-Instaling {{< name >}} control plane includes:
+This guide lets you quickly evaluate {{< name >}}.
+For a custom setup follow the [Installation instructions](/docs/setup/install).

+By the end of this guide you will have the following installed to your Kubernetes cluster:
+- The control plane of {{< name >}}
-- Installing Hashicorp Vault and connector as the credentials manager
+- Hashicorp Vault and connector as the credentials manager
-- Installing ODPi Egeria lab and connectors as the data catalog
+- ODPi Egeria lab and connectors as the data catalog
-- Installing Open Policy Agent (OPA) and connector as the policy manager.
+- Open Policy Agent (OPA) and connector as the policy manager.
 - Arrow-Flight data access module for reading Parquet and CSV datasets

-For a custom setup follow the [Installation instructions](/docs/setup/install)

 The following sample was verified with the following software versions:
 - Kubernetes: kind v0.10.0, OpenShift 4.3